Database Lab is used to boost software development and testing processes via enabling ultra-fast provisioning of databases of any size.

 If needed, you can find the detailed installation guides for Docker here.

-$DBLAB_DISK environment variable.
-It must contain the device name corresponding to the disk where all the Database Lab Engine data will be stored.
+$DBLAB_DISK.
+It must contain the device name that corresponds to the disk where all the Database Lab Engine data will be stored.

 To understand what needs to be specified in